wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 Before we embark on this journey I do caution you that it is not without its perils.
 First of all, building custom keyboards and getting into niche hardware is an expensive hobby.
 It is also filled with "fear of missing out" (FOMO).
 Many things in this hobby are done as Group Buys (GB), where you pay to pre-order a product that may only ever get made once, if it doesn't get cancelled.
 Additionally, if you want to create a full size or tenkeyless keyboard, there are _very_ few custom options for those form factors.

+## Jargon Dictionary

+Here is a list of mechanical keyboards jargon words and what they mean

+- Keeb
+  - Short for keyboard, keeb is a fun word for talking about keyboards.
+You may also see "MK" for mechanical keyboard.
+I think keeb is more fun though.
+- Stab
+  - Stabilizers are often called stabs.
+They are used to keep long keys from becoming misaligned while typing.
+- Lube
+  - Lubricant is usually just called lube, and it's applied to stabilizers and key switches in order to make them smoother and quieter.
+It's generally a liquid or thin paste which fills in the rough surface on the metal or plastic pieces that are touching each other.
+- MoQ (minimum order quantity)
+  - The smallest order size a factory will take.
+Running a factory is hard work, and calibrating everything just to make a single keycap set is expensive.
+This number allows the factories to make a profit.
+- GB (group buy)
+  - This is a selling method usually used for custom keycaps.
+Keycaps are generally made in large factories, but such factories have high MoQs, so it's too expensive for one person to buy enough keycap sets to cover the MoQ themselves.
+With a group buy, many people online pre-order the keycaps (several months in advance), and if the MoQ is reached, eventually get their keycaps in the mail.
+- IC (interest check)
+  - Usually a Google Form, this is a survey about a potential group buy, in order to gauge interest and receive feedback (e.g. I really wish this keycap set supported my Ergodox, that shade of blue is not pretty, etc)
+- QMK
+  - This is the most common custom firmware for keyboards.
+It is written in C and hosted on GitHub.
+It is designed to be extensible so that new keyboards can be easily added to the QMK project, allowing the PCB to communicate with a computer as a keyboard.
+- PCB (printed circuit board)
+  - This is the "chip" that powers the keyboard, which all the components plug into.
+- nippers
+  - These are basically specialized pliers designed for cutting thin soft plastics and metals.
+Please do not use scissors instead.

 ## Parts of a Keyboard

 - Case